carlosonunez/blog.carlosnunez.me/content/post/concurrency-is-a-terrible-name.md

 title: "Concurrency is a terrible name."
 date: "2015-11-28 19:12:45"
 slug: "concurrency-is-a-terrible-name"
+description: "Concurrency and parallelism are easy to confuse."
+keywords:
+  - computer-science
+  - threading
+  - parallelism
 ---

 I was discussing the power of Goroutines a few days ago with a fellow co-worker.
 Naturally, the topic of "doing things at the same time in fancy ways" came up.
-In code, this is usually expressed by the <code>async</code> or <code>await</code> keywords depending on your language of choice.
+In code, this is usually expressed by the `async` or `await` keywords depending on your language of choice.
 I told him that I really liked how Goroutines abstracts much of the grunt work in sharing state across multiple threads.
 As nicely as he possibly could, he responded with:

-<blockquote>*You know nothing!
-Goroutines don't fork threads!*</blockquote>
+> *You know nothing!
+Goroutines don't fork threads!*

 This sounded ludicrous to me.
 I (mistakenly) thought that concurrency == parallelism because doing things "concurrently" usually means doing them at the same time simultaneously, i.e. what is typically described as being run in parallel.
 Nobody ever says "I made a grilled cheese sandwich in parallel to waiting for x."
 So I argued how concurrency is all about multithreading while he argued that concurrency is all about context switching.
 This small, but friendly, argument invited a few co-workers surrounding us, and much ado about event pumps were made.

 After a few minutes of me being proven deeply wrong, one of our nearby coworkers mentioned this tidbit of knowledge:

-<blockquote>*Concurrency is a terrible name for this.*</blockquote>
+> *Concurrency is a terrible name for this.*

 I couldn't agree more, and my small post will talk about why.